matriphe/laravel-pkg-test-action/README.md

       laravel_install_args: --prefer-dist # The arguments passed to Composer when installing Laravel framework
       package_install_args: --prefer-dist --no-progress  # The arguments passed to Composer when installing the package
       phpunit_args: --filter some_test # The arguments passed to PHPUnit when running the test
+      shell_name: bash # The shell name used to run the test
 ```

 ## License